Let’s lead global change together.

 LAND-BASED LEARNING EXCHANGES

-Empowering diverse and youth voices is crucial to addressing sustainability challenges and pushing the SDGs ahead.
-This year, SDSN Canada’s youth steering committee partnered with various organizations to host youth-focused programs.
+Empowered diverse and youth voices in addressing sustainability challenges to push the SDGs ahead.
+This year, SDSN Canada’s youth steering committee partnered with various organizations to host the following youth-focused programs.

 Open to all youth and post-secondary students — included with conference ticket or can be purchased separately.